 While the conversations are critical, we think the most important thing about creating a successful couples match list is understanding how the algorithm works.
 Your list may be up to 300 pairings long (ours was), so it is easy to get overwhelmed by the logistics.
 We read and watched videos online to familiarize ourselves with the algorithm and ran through simulations to ensure our matches would not be a result of a miscalculation.
 It is crucial that each person has an “Unmatched” option listed as a “program,” so in the event that one person doesn’t match, the other still has the opportunity to match.

 Our final list was organized such that there were combinations together at the same program and also across the country from each other.
-We each identified our top 4-5 programs and at the top of our combined list were pairings of top programs which were within a few hours of each other.
+We each identified our top 4 to 5 programs and at the top of our combined list were pairings of top programs which were within a few hours of each other.
 After these few top pairings where we would both be at our favorite programs, our lists split apart to give each person a chance to match at their favorite programs independently.
 In short, this required pairing person A’s #1 program with all of person B’s programs individually, then moving on to person A’s #2 program again with all of person B’s list.